chriseverts/Telco_Classification_Project/README.md

 5.) a notebook walkthrough presentation with a high-level overview of your project (5 minutes max).
 You should be prepared to answer follow-up questions about your code, process, tests, model, and findings.

+### Initial Hypothesis

+1.)
+Hypotheses 1:

+        Ho: Monthly contracts are indpendent of churn

+        Ha: Monthly contracts are not dependent of churn

+2.)
+Hypotheses 2:

+        Ho: People who have fiber optic are independent of churn

+        Ha: People who have fiber optic are dependent on churn

+3.)
+Hypotheses 3:

+        Ho: People who pay with electronic check are inpendent of churn

+        Ha: People who pay with electronic check are dependent on churn

+### Executive Summary

+The following features were found to be main forces of churn

+    Month to month contract

+    Fiber optic

+    Electronic Check

+    Tenure

+I chose the decision tree due to the following

+    Baseline: 73%

+    Recall Rate: 93%

+    Accuracy: 80%

 ### Data Dictionary